PayME-Tech/PayME-SDK-RN-Readme/README_EN.md

 #### getAccountInfo()

-App can use this attribute after initializing the SDK to know the link status to PayME wallet.
+App can use this attribute after create the SDK to know the link status to PayME wallet.

 ```javascript
 payME.openKYC(